MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 Things to consider before you begin
 -----------------------------------

--   What is the most appropriate distribution mechanism for the visitor codes.
+-   What is the most appropriate distribution mechanism for the visitor codes?
--   How overstays could be measured and strict policies enforced.
+-   How could overstays be measured and strict policies enforced?

 Exercise \#1: Create Visit Notification flow
 ===============================